 Pension age claims

-If you or your partner are of pension age, benefit can normally be backdated for a period not exceeding three months.
+If you or your partner are of pension age, the benefit can normally be backdated for a period not exceeding three months.
 You do not need to apply for this, it will be awarded automatically.

-If you or your partner are of working age (i.e. under pension age), benefit can be backdated for a period of a month.
+If you or your partner are of working age (i.e. under pension age), the benefit can be backdated for a period of a month.

-If you would like benefit to be backdated you must demonstrate good cause for not applying earlier and that this existed for the whole of the period that you are seeking backdated benefit to be paid.
+If you would like a benefit to be backdated you must demonstrate good cause for not applying earlier and that this existed for the whole of the period that you are seeking backdated benefit to be paid.
 Reasons such as 'I didn't know about the scheme' or 'I did not have time to apply' are not normally considered good cause.